×

 To prove a claim for CFRA interference or discrimination, an employee must show that:

-• The employer is a covered by the CFRA
+• The employer is covered by the CFRA

 • The employee is eligible for CFRA leave